TEALSK12/2nd-semester-introduction-to-computer-science/lesson_201_binary_day.md

   2. Ask students how they counted to 1023?
     1. Assign each finger to be a number place? [worksheet](https://www.mathsisfun.com/numbers/binary-count-fingers.html)
     2. If this is confusing can try the index card binary.
+  3. More binary practicing
-  2. Discuss how everything the computer reads gets turned into binary in the end.
+  4. Discuss how everything the computer reads gets turned into binary in the end.
     1. How could letters be turned into binary?
 How can letters be turned into numbers? a = 1, b = 2, c = 3.
-  4. More fun binary ideas?
 2. Lab
     1. Practice predicting what casting will do to inputs.
     2. Create a halving program as well as program that halves to whole numbers.